awsdocs/aws-codedeploy-user-guide/doc_source/applications-create.md

   For more information about blue/green deployments, see [Overview of a Blue/Green Deployment](welcome.md#welcome-deployment-overview-blue-green)\.

-When you use the AWS CodeDeploy console to create an application, you configure its first deployment group at the same time\.
+When you use the CodeDeploy console to create an application, you configure its first deployment group at the same time\.
 When you use the AWS CLI to create an application, you create its first deployment group in a separate step\.

-To view a list of applications already registered to your AWS account, see [View Application Details with AWS CodeDeploy](applications-view-details.md)\.
-For information about using an AWS CloudFormation template to create an application, see [AWS CloudFormation Templates for AWS CodeDeploy Reference](reference-cloudformation-templates.md)\.
+To view a list of applications already registered to your AWS account, see [View Application Details with CodeDeploy](applications-view-details.md)\.
+For information about using an AWS CloudFormation template to create an application, see [AWS CloudFormation Templates for CodeDeploy Reference](reference-cloudformation-templates.md)\.

  Both deployment types do not apply to all destinations\.
 The following table lists which deployment types work with deployments to the three types of deployment destinations\.